I've always been a storyteller.

 In 2019, seeing a gap in the local offerings, I established Quill Academy of Creative Writing.
 Teaching was a natural fit.
 Since then, my team has worked with hundreds of students to help them discover their writing voice and support their skill development.
 I learn as much from them as hopefully they do from me.
 I now teach more than 20 classes every week and love every minute of it.

-My debut novel, Woman On The Wall, was published in September, 2022.
+Books: My debut novel, Woman On The Wall, was published in September, 2022.
 It was named a finalist for the Sunshine Coast Writers and Editors Society 2023 Book Awards for BC Authors.

 I live, work, and write in Vancouver, Canada—on the unceded territory of the Coast Salish Peoples.
 This includes the territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations.
+My husband, daughters, and sphynx cat Hypatia tolerate me most of the time.

 On social media and my Substack, I share updates on travel, research, my latest WIP, and life.